tmkn/npmsmell/README.md

 }
 ```

+#### Placeholders

+You can also include placeholders in your Markdown content to display dynamic NPM data.
+The following placeholders are supported:

+- `{{downloads}}` — replaced with the package's weekly download count
+- `{{dependencies}}` — replaced with the total number of dependencies
+- `{{distinct_dependencies}}` — replaced with the number of distinct dependencies

 ## FAQ

 ### Should any trivial or outdated package be added?

-Generally not, the goal is to minimize the impact of supply chain attacks.
-So packages with high weekly download numbers are prioritized (for now).
-If the download count is above 100 000 downloads per week, the package should be added.
+Generally not, the goal is to reduce the risk of supply chain attacks.
+Packages with high weekly download numbers are prioritized.
+If a package has over 100,000 weekly downloads, it is a good candidate for inclusion.